CyberDeco/MacPak/README.md

-# MacPak - BG3 Modding Toolkit for macOS
+# MacPak - A BG3 Modding Toolkit for macOS

 <p align="center">
     <a href="#">